 Drew is responsible for leading the music at Trinity.
 He retired in 2007 from St Margaret’s School for Girls in Aberdeen where he was Head of Music for many years.
 He now has an active career as a chamber music pianist and accompanist.
 Drew is married to Fiona and they have one son, David, who lives in Hampshire.

 Will grew up near Oxford in a Christian home and then worked as a Geography Teacher in York for 6 years before training for ministry at Oak Hill College in London.
-He recently moved to Aberdeen with his wife Mary and three children Joel, Simeon and Beth.
+He moved to Aberdeen a couple of years ago with his wife Mary and they have five children.

 Struan was raised in Dalgety Bay, a small and beautiful coastal town in Fife.
 He was snapped up by Aberdeen in 2014 to study History at the University of Aberdeen.
 Upon graduating, he went on to work with UCCF, doing their Relay program at Robert Gordon University Christian Union.